 Organizations interested in having student volunteers should contact Community Service-Learning.
 In conjunction with our staff, you can set up a description of your organization on our website and make specific postings for your volunteer positions.

 Placement sign-up opportunities are matched to courses so students can gain experiences that overlap with their course content.
 Placements are introduced to students in their first week of classes.
-Each organization has their general description and specific placement opportunities listed on our CSL portal.
+Each organization has their general description and specific placement opportunities listed on our Navigator website.
 The students have several days to review them before sign-up opens on the first day of the second week of classes.
 Students will sign up, receive the contact information for their organization, and call the contact person to set up an interview or start date.

 Community partners must fill in a placement agreement form with each student at the beginning of the placement period.
 You will also be asked to verify weekly attendance electronically.
 You must also complete safety orientation for each student at the beginning of the placement period.